gilesdotcodes/student-directory/README.md

 ####Other notes

 This is also helping HatStephens to:
 1. Improve git skills
 2. Understand to set up a project on GitHub
-3.	~~Become Spiderman~~
+3.    ~~Become Spiderman!~~

 ####To-Do list
 - [x] Make notes on Markdown and GFM